dwyl/learn-dart/README.md

 ```

 In this example the variable `a` is first declared,
-then on another line initialised.
+then initialised on the next line.
 On the last line the new `'hello'` value is assigned to `a`.

 However because Dart is a [statically typed language](https://dart.dev/faq#q-is-dart-a-statically-typed-language),
-the following code won't compile as `a` is now declared and initialised at the same time,
+the following code won't compile as `a` is declared and initialised at the same time,
 i.e. `a` is created and linked to values with a specific type (_`int`_)

 **error**